How to build your own Jecklin disk using parts supplied from Amazon

 • Go slow.
 Find the right position for the bars on the disks depending on the length of your microphones and their holders or suspension hardware.
 You will want to have the capsules right over the center of the disks.
 Only when you are sure of the best position should you start stickling foam onto the disks.

 • Try stuff.
 It's supposed to perform best with omnidirectional SDC microphones, but it can also work with cardioid, "open" cardoid or subcardioid and even variable-pattern microphones.
-If you use microphones with some directionality you might be able to vary the SRA (Stereo Recording Angle) a bit.
+If you use non-omni microphones you might be able to vary the SRA (Stereo Recording Angle) a bit.
 With omnis seperated by 36cm (each somewhat less than 18cm from their side of the baffle because of the inter-disk distance) it's hyperrealistic to about 80 degrees and tops at 90 degrees.

 *These links might help us through a partner program but will not cost you extra.